itsba2/angular-tutorials/first-app/README.md

 ## JSON server

 Run `npm run json-server` for JSON server, which is required to access the data.
+Data are served on `http://localhost:3000/locations` by default.

+Change relevant line of code in `package.json` to change port.
+For example, adding `--port 3001` to change port from 3000 to 3001.